-Mkhaya Game Reserve, named after the Acacia nigrescens tree, comprises of acacia-dominated thornveld in the south and broadleaf sandveld in the north.
+Mkhaya Game Reserve, named after the Acacia Nigrescens tree, comprises of acacia-dominated thornveld in the south and broadleaf sandveld in the north.
 Unique, intimate encounters with Mkhaya’s wildlife are almost guaranteed as all travel within the reserve is solely by Big Game Parks’ open Land Rovers or on foot (all guided).
-The reserve is criss-crossed with dry riverbeds, dotted with waterholes and has a network of intertwined game-viewing roads

 For the animals that once roamed wild and free, uninhibited by fences and boundaries, they faced and still face an uncertain future with man’s compulsion toward maximum yield, poaching and lack of ignorance toward nature conservation and protection of our natural heritage.
 These once abundant animals that could be seen for miles around were, and some still are, close to extinction.
 It became clear to the Reilly Family, Swaziland’s foremost nature conservationists, that these animals needed a place of refuge, and tranquility and the absence of menacing man and his gun, and Mkhaya was the perfect place.

 Mkhaya is staffed and patrolled entirely by Swazis from neighbouring communities and currently boasts what is arguably Africa's most effective anti-poaching unit.
-Mkhaya is totally self-financing through visitor revenues.
-Your support is greatly appreciated as a means of sustaining this unique international conservation effort.
+Mkhaya is totally self-financed through visitor revenues and any support is greatly appreciated as a means of sustaining this unique international conservation effort.